ydkmlt84/Maintainerr_docs/docs/Rules.md

 title: Rules
 ---

 Rules are the core of Maintainerr.
-They evaluate your Plex media based on the parameters you set.
+They evaluate your media based on the parameters you set.
 If a media item matches a rule, it is added to a collection.

 Media in a collection will remain there for the number of days you specify.
 After that period, Maintainerr will delete the media from disk and any connected external applications.
 If a collections media item no longer matches a rule, it will be removed from it.